garysheng/faithwalk-os/poems/the-shapeshifters-art.md

 He takes what God made good and true and right,
 Twists kernels of truth into blinding light.

-Socialism's care for brotherhood,
+Socialism's care for brothers' good,
-Satan makes it state-worship's shrine,
+Satan conjures an unholy priesthood.
-Where millions die for the Party line,
+Where millions die for Party's call,
-And love becomes servitude.
+And "Equality!" creates bondage for all

 Nationalism's love of soil and kin,
 Satan twists into racial sin—